bec-archer/SR80-Manuals/user-manual.md

 - **Description** — off by default
 - **Photos** — off by default
 - **Machine Type** — only visible when the Machine Type field is turned on
+- **Machine Brand** — only visible when the Machine Brand field is turned on
 - **Color** — only visible when the Color field is turned on

 If a required field is missing when Maria tries to create a job, the form won't let her save and the missing field gets highlighted.